NEEDS A BATTERY

 “I put them back in the book!”
 She giggles, and so do I.

 I understand now why Mrs. Fryck loved teaching the third grade.
-In world beset with rules and structure, she found a way to surround herself, each day, with living reminders of how to really see, then preserved that legacy by teaching us to hold it close.
+In a world beset with rules and structure, she found a way to surround herself, each day, with living reminders of how to really see, then preserved that legacy by teaching the children she cared for to hold it close.